West Beach, Berneray

 While life is changing, the character of these remote islands in the North Atlantic has remarkably withstood the tides of change.
 The harsh climate, the remote location and the welcoming culture of local communities have allowed the islands to integrate new influences without losing their character.

-The ongoing project Hebridean Journey is an attempt to capture the character of the landscape.
-It is a snapshot in time, a document of what I perceive as a timeless landscape.
+The project Hebridean Journey captures the character of the landscape; a snapshot in time, a document of what I perceive as a timeless landscape.